 William O. Whitehurst is a past president of the State Bar of Texas and the Texas Trial Lawyers Association.
 He is a registered pharmacist in both Oklahoma and Texas, is board certified as a Civil Trial Specialist by the National Board of Trial Advocacy, and is board certified in Personal Injury Trial Law by the Texas Board of Legal Specialization.
 In addition, he has been an instrument-rated, licensed pilot since 1967.
 Mr. Whitehurst has served on the faculty of the University of Texas School of Law and Harvard Law School Trial Advocacy Programs.
 He is a fellow and past president of the International Academy of Trial Lawyers, a fellow of the American College of Trial Lawyers and is a member of the American Board of Trial Advocates.

 Since 1975, William O. Whitehurst has specialized in litigation involving catastrophic injuries and death from medical malpractice, defective products, aviation and vehicular accidents on behalf of the plaintiff.
 Mr. Whitehurst has achieved some of the largest medical malpractice verdicts ever against the United States government, ranking him among the nation’s top personal injury attorneys.
 For a brain-damaged baby in San Antonio, Texas, he recovered $18.96 million; in Austin, Texas, he recovered $15.75 million for a similar birth injury.
-He is listed in Lawdragon’s 500 Leading Lawyers in America and the publication The Best Lawyers in America.
-(He has been named one of the Best Lawyers in Austin in the category of personal injury attorneys by Austin Monthly magazine and as a Super Lawyer by Thomson Reuters.)
+He is currently listed in Lawdragon’s 500 Leading Lawyers in America and the publication The Best Lawyers in America by Woodward White, Inc. He is also currently named one of the Best Lawyers in Austin in the category of personal injury attorneys by Austin Monthly magazine and as a Super Lawyer by Thomson Reuters.

 William O. Whitehurst is a co-founder of the national organization Bar Leaders for the Preservation of Legal Services to the Poor.
 He has served on the National Association for Public Interest Law (NAPIL) Fellowship’s Board of Directors and has served as the attorney advisor to the University of Texas School of Law’s Texas Law Fellowships program (Public Interest Law Grants) since its inception.
 He also chaired the American Bar Association’s Standing Committee on Legal Aid and Indigent Defendants.